issaiass/jetbot_diff_drive/README.md

 - Planners are not fine tunned and sometimes will cause the bot to go back and forth.
 - For some reason odometry plugin by p3d of libhector always read (in my case) frame id and child as odom the next plan is to make a simple node package to get the transformation between the base_link and base_footprint to get the transform and publish in a topic.
 - Cartographer is not working, does not publish submap_list
+- hdl_graph_slam maps realsense pointclouds, but position of the robot is odd, we are inspecting the input values to the tf transform inside the hdl_graph_slam configuration

 </details>